-Sometimes you need a little help getting yourself out of a negative thinking spiral, or pulling yourself out of a spotlight thinking loop (when you can’t seem to get one thought out of your head and it feels like it will stick around forever).
-Or maybe you just feel a little panicky and need something with which to distract yourself for a few minutes until you calm down.
+Sometimes you need a little help getting yourself out of a negative thinking spiral.
+Or maybe you want to pull yourself out of a repetitive thinking loop.
+Perhaps you just feel a little panicky and need something with which to distract yourself for a few minutes until you calm down.
 As it turns out, there are a lot of handy little apps out there that can help you do just that.

 The great thing about these apps is that they are so convenient.
 You could be at the doctor’s office, a passenger in a car, hungry and waiting for your food to arrive at a restaurant, or sitting in the barber’s chair……..and if you are feeling anxious, just whip out your phone and prepare to climb aboard a fun new train of thought!